5 Tips to Treat Back Pain on your Own and Avoid Surgery

 The good news is that if abnormal forces can cause your back pain, then reversing those forces can get rid of your back pain.
 Surgery and other medical procedures won’t do that.
 They only impact the structure or irritant that is aggravated, like when you remove a piece of your bulging disc.
 The goal for true back pain recovery is to eliminate what is causing those structures to be aggravated in the first place – and the best way to do that is with healthy movement you can do on your own!

-Here are 5 tips to help you minimize abnormal forces on your spine so you can avoid procedures and surgery!
+Here are 5 tips to help you treat back pain on your own and avoid surgery:

 1. Stop sitting so much